Latin Sparks Festival: 2019

 The 4-day festival will occur in Ottawa from Thursday, 30 May to Sunday, 2 June.
 The Main Event: Block Party on Albert Island will start at 6PM with a performance from Yani Borell accompanied by a live Salsa band.
 The Block Party will go on until at 2AM.
 Latin Sparks Festival in Toronto will occur from Thursday, 15 August to Sunday, 18 August and follow a similar schedule to the Ottawa Festival.
 The festival schedule consists of a Social Dance, Boat Party, Dance Bootcamp, Main Event and Hangover Brunch.
-The schedule is available on their website latinsparks.ca.

 2021

-With 2020 being cancelled and the festival going on hiatus instead, it'll return in 2021.
+With 2020 being cancelled and the festival going on hiatus, it returned in 2021.

+2022

+The Toronto festival expanded to a new venue - Ontario Place.
+The August festival featured a 15-piece Samba Fusion performance, multiple stages and DJs, the 10-piece salsa band, Salseros With Attitude (SWA) and a variety of food and drink vendors.
+The Ottawa Festival took place at LeBreton Flats in September.

+2023

+The Toronto festival moved to The Bentway, the festival's biggest Toronto outdoor venue so far.
+The Ottawa Festival returned to LeBreton Flats in September to celebrate its 10th anniversary in the city.
+The milestone year attracted over 5,000 attendees.

+2024

+Latin Sparks Festival took place from 3 - 11PM on September 7, 2024 at LeBreton Flats Park.
+In addition to the fan favourite performances, signature cocktails and food trucks, dance classes and multiple entertainment stages, a new element was introduced this year: a Latin Dance Battle where dancers could participate for a cash prize.
+The event was open to all ages, children aged 12 years and younger were welcomed to attend for free and did not require a ticket.

+2025

+Latin Sparks Festival 2025 takes place September 6th from 3pm to 11pm at LeBreton Flats in Ottawa.
+This year’s festival features the return of the hit Dance Battle on the main stage, where dancers compete for a cash prize.
+The lineup includes a record number of 6 DJ's, a live Salsa band, dance performances, signature cocktails, 12+ food trucks and engaging interactive exhibits.
+Brand new this year: A Latin Sparks dance studio within the festival, offering a variety of dance classes in different genres and levels for everyone to enjoy.

+The festival continues to remain family-friendly and open to all ages, with children 12 and under admitted for free without requiring a ticket.
+Latin Sparks continues to celebrate Latin culture through music, dance, and community engagement.

 Sponsors

-The festival has been supported by private companies and various government bodies such as: the Ministry of Tourism, Culture and Sport, the City of Ottawa, Toronto Arts Council, Ontario Arts Council, Hot 89.9 FM, Labatt Brewery Company, Modelo Especial, Cellection and various local Latin American restaurants.
+The festival has been supported by private companies and various government bodies such as: the Ministry of Tourism, Culture and Sport, the City of Ottawa, Toronto Arts Council, Ontario Arts Council, Ontario Cultural Arts Fund, Canada Council for the Arts, Marriott Hotel, Hot 89.9 FM, Labatt Brewery Company, Modelo Especial, Cellection and various local Latin American restaurants.